Sign in As:

 • clear visual grid.

-Such a format reduces uncertainty and stimulates regular participation.
+This format reduces uncertainty and encourages regular participation.

 Value Proposition

-Focus on exactly what the member receives by joining the group: For whom + what problem we solve + result
+Focus on exactly what the member gets by joining the group: For whom + what problem we solve + result

-• Community for designers who want to grow faster
+• A community for designers who want to grow faster

-• Helping to launch ads without unnecessary costs
+• We help run ads without unnecessary expenses

 • Here we discuss marketing in simple language

-Such a template is particularly effective for attracting new members.
+Such a template is especially effective for attracting new members.

-Before uploading a cover, you should perform a quick check.
-It takes a few minutes but allows avoiding typical mistakes and preserving design quality.
+Before uploading a cover, it is worth doing a quick check.
+It takes a few minutes but helps avoid common mistakes and preserves design quality.

 • The file is not scaled in the editor after export.

-• All important content is in the central area.
+• All important content is located in the central area.

 • Headings, CTAs, and logos do not touch the edges.

-• Decorative elements can go outside the safe zone.
+• Decorative elements can extend beyond the safe zone.

-• Nothing important is cropped on the left and right.
+• Nothing important is cropped on the left or right.

-• Contrast between background and text is sufficient.
+• Contrast between the background and the text is sufficient.

-• Heading is not cropped at the top or bottom
+• The heading is not cropped at the top or bottom

-• Focus is maintained on the key message
+• The focus remains on the key message

-Using this checklist reduces the risk of technical errors and allows publishing covers that look stable and professional regardless of the viewing format.
+Using this checklist reduces the risk of technical errors and allows you to publish covers that look stable and professional regardless of the viewing format.

 Conclusion

-Correct Facebook group cover sizes, understanding cropping principles, and working with safe zones are the foundation for stable and predictable design display on various devices.
-These technical details specifically ensure text readability, composition preservation, and visual delivery integrity.
+Correct Facebook group cover dimensions, understanding the principles of cropping, and working with safe zones are the foundation of stable and predictable design display on different devices.
+It is these technical details that ensure text readability, composition preservation, and visual presentation integrity.

-In addition to technical parameters, design decisions play an important role: minimum amount of text, clear focus, contrasty color combinations, and thoughtful visual hierarchy.
-In combination, this allows creating covers that not only look neat but also perform their communication function.
+In addition to technical parameters, design decisions also play an important role: minimal text, clear focus, contrasting color combinations, and a well-thought-out visual hierarchy.
+Together, this allows creating covers that not only look neat but also fulfill their communication function.

 To optimize the process, it is advisable to create a universal cover template once with already marked safe zones and a basic grid.
-Subsequently, such a template can be used for different formats: rules, schedules, value propositions, or seasonal updates.
-This saves time, reduces the number of edits, and helps maintain a consistent visual style for the community.
+In the future, such a template can be used for various formats: rules, schedules, value propositions, or seasonal updates.
+This saves time, reduces the number of edits, and helps maintain a unified visual style of the community.

 FAQ

-You can, but it is not recommended.
-The minimum allowed size is 820 × 428 px, but the image often loses quality when scaled.
+Yes, but it is not recommended.
+The minimum allowed size is 820 × 428 px, however, the image often loses quality when scaled.

-A safe zone is the central part of the cover that is guaranteed to remain visible on mobile and desktop devices.
-All important content should be placed within it: text, logos, CTA.
+The safe zone is the central part of the cover that is guaranteed to remain visible on mobile and desktop devices.
+All important content should be placed in it: text, logos, CTAs.

 Why does the cover look different on a phone and a computer?